The Level Index

 Key Finding

-Most DTC brands don't know their true contribution margin after all costs — and the ones that do are half as likely to run out of cash.
+Most DTC brands don't know their true contribution margin after all costs, and the ones that do are far better at seeing a cash crunch before it hits.

 If you only track gross margin, you're managing an illusion.
 Contribution margin after all variable costs is the only number that tells you whether scaling up makes you richer or broker.